abisop/nuttx-docs/en/platforms/arm/stm32h7/boards/linum-stm32h753bi/index.md

 ### tone

-This example demonstrates how to use PWM4 and Timer17 to play music using the Tone library and the board's buzzer.
+This example demonstrates how to use PWM4 and Timer17 to play music using the Tone library and the board\'s buzzer.

 ### socketcan